Have you tried Alma’s new laser treatment of the Soprano Titanium already? thought it was awesome?

 A few weeks ago, the prestigious myfacemybody magazine has named it “Best New Treatment of The Year” in the United Kingdom.

 The award was announced in a live online broadcast from Las Vegas.
 The award show featured several other aesthetic industry categories such as “best clinic”, “best aesthetic doctor” and more.
-Alma Lasers, the developer of the Soprano Titanium laser hair removal device also saw another of its innovations, the ClearLift laser treatment receive an award for “Best Anti-Ageing Treatment of The Year”.
+Alma Lasers, the developer of the Soprano Titanium professional laser hair removal machine also saw another of its innovations, the ClearLift laser treatment receive an award for “Best Anti-Ageing Treatment of The Year”.

 What makes this new laser treatment so special?